• Skip to main content

 Medications

 Certain medications you may be prescribed can trigger migraines.
-If you feel this is the case, be sure to speak with your doctor to see if there are other medications or strategies you can use to reduce or eliminate this trigger.
+If you feel this is the case, be sure to speak with your family medicine provider to see if there are other medications or strategies you can use to reduce or eliminate this trigger.

 Hormone Changes and Medication

 The hormonal changes associated with menstruation and menopause and the medications used to treat them may trigger migraines.
 The same goes with the hormonal changes that come with pregnancy.
-Again, speak to your doctor for alternate medications or strategies to minizine the frequency of migraines.
+Again, speak to your family medicine provider for alternate medications or strategies to minizine the frequency of migraines.

 Stress